Brandywine Realty Trust (BDN) upgraded Issued by Wall Street Gurus

 Sponsored

-The average price from analysts is $14.00, which is $0.41 above the current price.
-BDN currently public float of 168.16M and currently shorts hold a 6.29% ratio of that float.
-Today, the average trading volume of BDN was 1.94M shares.
+The average price from analysts is $14.00, which is -$0.05 below the current price.
+BDN currently public float of 168.17M and currently shorts hold a 7.48% ratio of that float.
+Today, the average trading volume of BDN was 1.96M shares.

 BDN’s Market Performance

-BDN stocks went down by -0.88% for the week, with a monthly drop of -9.40% and a quarterly performance of 6.50%, while its annual performance rate touched 33.37%.
-The volatility ratio for the week stands at 2.61% while the volatility levels for the past 30 days are set at 2.04% for Brandywine Realty Trust.
-The simple moving average for the period of the last 20 days is -4.52% for BDN stocks with a simple moving average of 11.53% for the last 200 days.
+BDN stocks went up by 3.69% for the week, with a monthly drop of -5.89% and a quarterly performance of 8.49%, while its annual performance rate touched 30.70%.
+The volatility ratio for the week stands at 2.67% while the volatility levels for the past 30 days are set at 2.25% for Brandywine Realty Trust.
+The simple moving average for the period of the last 20 days is 0.16% for BDN stocks with a simple moving average of 14.54% for the last 200 days.

 Analysts’ Opinion of BDN